the-guti/SkyscrapersPuzzle/README.md

 # SkyscrapersPuzzle

-Puzzle solver for a project in 42 Firenze piscine 2023.
+Puzzle solver for a project Rush 02 in 42 Firenze piscine 2023.